 You can shop the necessary items individually, or you can keep your life simple by shopping a car polishing kit like the one from Adam's below.

-Adam's Car Polishing Kit
+Adam's Car Polishing Kit on Amazon

-Darren's Note: Any horror stories of polishing your car with a machine polisher are tied to high-speed r rotary car polishers.
+Darren's Note: Any horror stories of polishing your car with a machine polisher are tied to the high-speed rotary car polishers.
 The industry has responded to the need of beginners to safely polish their car without the dangers associated with using a high-speed polisher.

-These random orbital car polishers are as safe as safe can get!
 Any beginner can use one safely and effectively to produce professional results right out of the box.

 Speed settings allow even the most fearful of people to dial the buffer down to incredibly low speeds, thus allowing a true beginner to ease into the polishing in a way they are completely comfortable with.